Roberto Hernández (relief pitcher): Professional career

 Hernández had a long and largely successful career as a relief pitcher in the major leagues.
 In 1993, he was instrumental in the White Sox' drive for the American League West Division pennant, going 2–1 with 21 saves in the second half of the season.
 He made four appearances in the American League Championship Series that year and pitched four scoreless innings.

 During the 1997 season, the White Sox traded Hernández, Wilson Álvarez, and Danny Darwin, to the San Francisco Giants for six prospects (Keith Foulke, Bob Howry, Lorenzo Barceló, Mike Caruso, Ken Vining, and Brian Manning in what became known as the White Flag Trade.
 He appeared in all three games of the National League Division Series against the Florida Marlins.
 After the season, he signed as a free agent with the Tampa Bay Devil Rays.
 In 1999, he earned his career-high of 43 saves which was a Devil Rays team record until 2010.
 Despite his 43 saves, the team only won 69 games overall.

 His performance level declined after being traded to the Kansas City Royals prior to the 2001 season.
 He went on to sign as a free agent with the Atlanta Braves in 2003, the Philadelphia Phillies in 2004, and the New York Mets in 2005.
 After 2002, he moved from being a closer to being a setup man, in which role he generally flourished.
 He signed a one-year contract with the Pittsburgh Pirates for the 2006 season.
 On July 31, 2006, Hernández was reacquired by the Mets along with pitcher Óliver Pérez for outfielder Xavier Nady.
-He played in Puerto Rico from 1987 to 1996 with the Mayaguez Indians.

 On December 2, 2006, Hernández signed a one-year, $3.5 million contract with the Cleveland Indians for the 2007 season with a $3.7 million club option for 2008.

 Coming out of spring training, he and Rafael Betancourt were the Indians' primary right-handed eighth-inning relievers.

 But Hernández pitched poorly over the first three months of the season (6.23 ERA in 28 games) and eventually lost the confidence of manager Eric Wedge.
 He was designated for assignment June 20 and waived for the purposes of giving him his unconditional release on June 28.

 Hernández was signed to a minor league contract by the Los Angeles Dodgers on July 7, 2007, and, after pitching in one game for the Triple-A Las Vegas 51s, was recalled to the Dodgers on July 18.

 On August 16, 2007, Hernández appeared in his 1,000th game against the Houston Astros.
 He became the 11th pitcher in major league baseball history to appear in 1,000 career games.

+In addition to his MLB career, Hernández played in the Puerto Rican Winter League from 1987 to 1996 with the Mayaguez Indians.

 Personal life

 Hernández is married with four children and resides in Gulfport, Florida.
-His son, Roberto Jr., currently attends USCA and is a member of the baseball team, playing at the stadium named for his father.
+His son, Roberto Jr., attended USCA as a member of the baseball team, playing at the stadium named for his father.